 Advantages of Investing With Fundrise

 While no investment on Earth is foolproof, investing in Fundrise comes with a ton of advantages that are difficult to secure elsewhere.
 Here are some of the biggest benefits that come with investing your self-directed IRA funds with Fundrise:

 - Fundrise charges fairly low fees for their services.
-Fundrise charges investors 0.85% of their invested capital to manage their real estate investments every year.
+Fundrise charges investors a 0.15% advisory fee, which means over a 12-month period, investors will pay a $1.50 advisory fee for every $1,000 they have invested.
 If you’re keen on minimizing fees and don’t want all the expenses that come with owning physical real estate, this is a good alternative.

 - Fundrise accounts are free.
 While Millennium Trust Company does charge an annual fee for managing your real estate investments, Fundrise has negotiated a favorable fee structure on behalf of its investors.
 In addition to this benefit, there are no special or added fees charged by Fundrise for investing through an IRA account.
 Moreover, you are welcome to sign up for an account, explore investment options, and get your questions answered without any commitment.

 - Investing through Fundrise requires limited legwork.
 Where owning a rental property can be a huge headache, investing in real estate through Fundrise is as passive as it gets.
 You’ll never have to deal with leasing, scheduling repairs, or handling the daily hassles that come with owning physical real estate.

 - Invest from the comfort of your home.
 Where shopping for physical real estate can be tiresome and time-consuming, investing in real estate through Fundrise is a breeze.
 You won’t have to leave your home or travel the country to find the best real estate deal.
 You can go through the entire process online without ever leaving your home.